 Alexandra: Minneapolis GMAT course instructor

 I am a current Ph.D. student at the University of Minnesota studying social psychology.
 I received a B.A. in Psychology and Mathematics/Statistics from Luther College in 2016, as well as completing a minor in environmental studies.
 I was a math tutor for three years as an undergraduate and worked primarily with first and second-year undergraduates in Pre-calculus and Calculus I.

 Chris: Minneapolis GMAT course instructor

-...come in.
+...a full-time lecturer in the English Department at the University of Minnesota.
+I love my job, but as non-tenure-track faculty I am looking to supplement my income through tutoring.
+That's where you come in.
 So if you want college-grade instruction from a professional academic and scholar, I'm your man!
 Teaching is my life; I love connecting with students and helping them accomplish their goals.
-I grew up in New England and moved out to the Twin Cities for school.
-I stayed because it's a lovely place to be.
-In addition to literature, I also a passionate connoisseur of music and film and an avid baseball fan.
+I grew up in New England and moved out to the...